elleuchkh/ada_jekyll_page/index.md

 {% include service.html %}

 We combined all the datasets together to get more information, and then structured them in 3 relevant datasets.
-Each one represents a specified role of involved parties:
+Each one represents a specific role of involved parties:

 - <U><i>Entities:</i></U> is a company, trust or fund created in a low tax offshore jurisdiction.